 The implementation phase is, again, where all coding takes place.
 Once coding is complete, the path of execution continues up the right side of the V where the test plans developed earlier are now put to use.

 Coding: This is at the bottom of the V-Shape model.
 Module design is converted into code by developers.
+Unit Testing is performed by the developers on the code written by them.

 Advantages of V-model: